dangeroustech/StreamDL/README.md

 ## Why This Exists

-Because there are certain streaming websites that don't store historic VODs of their livestreams.
+Because there are certain streaming websites that don't store historic VODs.
 This is sad.
 As a nerd, you probably have terabytes of storage somewhere, right?
 Why not get some use out of it?
 Archivists everywhere, rejoice!

 ## Usage